ninhnguyen01/Full_Stack_Python_Project/README.md

 <p><b>"Many companies do not even realize they are using Python across their organizations.
 For example, if a company is a "Java-only shop" but they use IBM WebSphere as a web application server then they have to use Python to script the server's configuration!
 Python has a habit of getting in everywhere regardless of whether the usage is intentional."</b></p>

 <p>Source: Matt Makai</p>

+<h2>7 Years of YouTube Scalability</h2>
+<p>Python - most of the lines of code for YouTube are still in Python.
+Everytime you watch a
+YouTube video you are executing a bunch of Python code.</p>
+<p><b>A lot of YouTube systems start as one Python file and become large ecosystems after
+many many years.
+All their prototype were written in Python and survived for a surprising amount of time.</b></p>
+<p>Source: High Scalability</p>
 </h2>